-Most people think of spiders as having 8 legs and 8 eyes, but do all spiders have only 8 eyes, and exactly how many eyes do spiders have?
+Most people think of spiders as having 8 legs and 8 eyes.
+Do all spiders have only 8 eyes, and exactly how many eyes do spiders have?

 Common house spiders and how many eyes do they have

-There are several common types of house spiders, and each have their own unique characteristics as well as configuration of eyes.
+There are several common types of house spiders.
+Each have their own unique characteristics as well as configuration of eyes.

 Domestic house spider

 This allows them to sense the slightest movement from their prey or from potential threats.
-Unfortunately, their sight isn’t incredibly detailed even with 8 eyes sensing mostly just movement and not much else.
+Their sight is not very clear, so they tend to sense movement more than anything else.

 Brown House Spider

-This spider, which has also been called a Cupboard Spider, can be found throughout the world and is another common spider you may find in your home.
-These spiders also tend to be confused with Black Widow spiders as they have a similar shape and size.
+This spider, also called a Cupboard Spider, is found throughout the world and is another common spider you may find in your home.
+These spiders can be confused with Black Widow spiders because of their similar shape and size.
 Their color tends to be brown, but they can sometimes appear to be black as well.

 The main thing that separates them from Black Widow spiders is that they lack the red hourglass markings on their abdomen that signifies a Black Widow spider.
-These spiders have 8 eyes as well and they are arranged in two rows of four.
+These spiders have 8 eyes as well.

 Black House Spiders